 Long Island Veterinary Specialists is proud to be one of the few veterinary specialty hospitals in the country to offer Interventional Radiology.
 Interventional Radiology uses advanced, minimally-invasive techniques to treat a broad range of health issues.

 Interventional radiology involves using fluoroscopy, ultrasound, CT, MRI, and endoscopy to access and treat specific parts of the body without surgery.
 For example, we can use catheters, stents and other devices to improve blood flow to certain organs, or safely deliver drugs directly to a cancerous tumor.

-Because it’s minimally invasive, pets experience less pain, shorter hospital stays and faster recovery times.
+Since Interventional Radiology uses minimally-invasive techniques, pets experience less pain, shorter hospital stays and faster recovery times.
 Plus, interventional radiology is often more cost-effective than surgery, it offers a less-risky treatment option for conditions that have poor outcomes associated with traditional surgical intervention, and it allows us to treat many diseases in small animals that were previously difficult to treat.
 To learn more, call us at (516) 501-1700.

 A non-surgical approach to treatment

-The conditions we can treat with interventional radiology
+The conditions we can treat with Interventional Radiology

-- Heart disease
+- Kidney disease